barryCFlynn/Luxe_TimePieces/README.md

 <img src="assets/images/README-images/thanks.png" alt="Description">

 ## Challenges
-Getting the forms to direct to the page took a lot of research. as in previous lessons we were shown the method="post" but this gave me an error.
-After discovery I tried changing this to "get" and the forms for sell.html and contact.html worked correctly.
+Getting the forms to direct to the page took a lot of research.
+As in previous lessons we were shown the method="post" but this gave me an error.
+After research I got it working by removing the "method" attribute completely.

 ## Testing
 <details>